wader/jqjq/README.md

 $ ./jqjq '.+. | map(.+105) | implode' <<< '[1,8]'
 "jqjq"

-# use jqjq via jqjq to run above example
+# eval example above using jqjq in jqjq. will take some time.
 # eval the concatenation of jqjq.jq as a string and the example
 $ ./jqjq "eval($(jq -Rs . jqjq.jq)+.)" <<< '"eval(\"def f: 1,8; [f,f] | map(.+105) | implode\")"'
 "jqjq"